 Additional research opportunities at large research institutions and pharmaceutical companies are available.
 Click here for information and deadlines.

-Research opportunities in the Department of Chemistry and Biochemistry include:
+Research opportunities in the Department of Chemistry and Biochemistry are described in this document and include:

 Analytical & Inorganic Chemistry: Dr. Szczepankiewicz’s group is interested in developing rugged photo activated catalysts capable of reducing small stable molecules such as CO2.

 Analytical & Environmental Chemistry: Dr. Schaber’s group is interested in developing analytical tools to identify pollutants in water and soil.